jocelynmutso/documentation-test/src/markdown/002_input_and_output_types/005_choice.md

 * A Choice return type will be an ID of selected row in the list
 * It allows users to choose only one option from the list
 * Creating a Choice and a Multi-choice type follows the same process
-* Typical validation examples can be seen at the bottom of this page
+* Syntax for Choice type logic writing and a typical usage example can be seen at the bottom of this page

 ---